junxit/us-congress-bills-117/metadata.md

 - 2021-06-22 — Mr. Pallone moved to suspend the rules and pass the bill.
 - 2021-06-22 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 398 - 21 (Roll no. 173). (text: CR H2938-2939)
 - 2021-06-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 398 - 21 (Roll no. 173).(text: CR H2938-2939)
+- 2021-06-23 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.